Religious views on female genital mutilation: Ismailis

 FGM is performed within the Dawoodi Bohra community in India, Pakistan, Yemen and East Africa.
 According to a 2015–2016 survey, over 80 percent of 365 Dawoodi Bohra women surveyed wanted the practice to end.
 In 2017 two doctors and a third woman connected to the Dawoodi Bohra in Detroit, Michigan, were arrested on charges of conducting FGM on two seven-year-old girls in the United States.

 In Pakistan and India female genital mutilation is practiced by Muslims of the Dawoodi Bohra and Sheedi communities, who believe that it leads to purity.

 Judaism

-Most forms of Judaism requires male circumcision, but it does not allow FGM and the Hebrew Bible (Old Testament) does not mention it.
-The only Jewish group known to have practised FGM are the Beta Israel of Ethiopia.
-The Beta Israel were not familiar with the Talmud, the Mishnah, and other religious scripture, and read and spoke little or no Hebrew.
-Most were flown to Israel between 1984 and 1991, where they converted to Orthodox Judaism.
-Once in Israel, the women abandoned FGM.
-A study in 1997 found that one third of the 113 Beta Israel women examined had experienced it; 27 percent had undergone partial or total clitoridectomy.
+Most forms of Judaism require male circumcision, but they do not allow FGM and the Hebrew Bible (Old Testament) does not mention it.

+The only Jewish group known to have practised FGM is the Beta Israel of Ethiopia.
+The Beta Israel were not familiar with the Talmud, the Mishnah, and other rabbinical literature, and read and spoke little or no Hebrew.
+A majority of the community was flown to Israel between 1984 and 1991 in the covert Operation Moses and Operation Solomon, and upon arrival in Israel they immediately abandoned FGM.
+A study in 1997 found that one third of the 113 Beta Israel women examined in Israel had experienced any form of FGM; 27 percent had undergone partial or total clitoridectomy.
-Sikhism

-Sikhism does not require circumcision of either males or females, and criticizes the practice.

 Other religions

 Several animist groups in Africa, particularly Guinea and Mali, practise it.
-Buddhism strongly reject it.
-It is absent from Confucian traditions.
-The practice is forbidden in the Bahá'í Faith.